qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 * **verify** : Things to check during generation of API data.

   * **links** : Check internal documentation links (@link{...}) for consistency.
+  * **types** : Check if documented parameter and return value types are known classes, valid global objects or built-in types

 * **sitemap** : Create an XML sitemap with links for all classes in the API Viewer.

   * **link-uri** : URI template for the sitemap entries. `%s` will be replaced with the class name.